 To ensure the optimal E Ink display quality, use a waveform file specific to E Ink panel being used.
 The raw waveform file type (.wbf) requires conversion to a format that can be understood and read by the EPDC.
 This conversion script is not included as part of the BSP.
-Therefore, contact Freescale to acquire this conversion script.
+Therefore, contact NXP to acquire this conversion script.

 Once the waveform conversion script has been run on the raw waveform file, the converted waveform file should be renamed so that the EPDC driver can find it and load it.
-The driver is going to search for a waveform file with the name "imx/ epdc[panel_name].fw", where panel_name refers to the string specified in the fb_videomode name field.
+The driver is going to search for a waveform file with the name "epdc[panel_name].fw" under the directory /lib/firmware/imx/epdc in rootfs, where panel_name refers to the string specified in the fb_videomode name field.
 For example, if the panel is named "E60_ABCD", then the converted waveform file should be named epdc_E60_ABCD.fw.